-- Remove the carburetor (see Carburetor Removal). - Before disassembling the carburetor body, check the service fuel level (see Service Fuel Level Inspection). - ★If the fuel level is incorrect, inspect of the carburetor before correct it. - Turn the throttle cable pulley [A] to check that the throttle valve [B] moves smoothly and returns by spring force. - ★ If the throttle valve does not move smoothly, replace the carburetor.
+- Remove the carburetor (see Carburetor Removal). - Before disassembling the carburetor body, check the service fuel level (see Service Fuel Level Inspection). - ★ If the fuel level is incorrect, inspect of the carburetor before correct it.

+- Turn the throttle cable pulley [A] to check that the throttle valve [B] moves smoothly and returns by spring force. - ★ If the throttle valve does not move smoothly, replace the carburetor.

-- Disassemble the carburetor (see Carburetor Disassembly). - Clean the carburetor (see Carburetor Cleaning). - Check that all O-rings and diaphragms of the carburetor are in good condition. - ★If the O-ring or the diaphragm is not in good condition, replace it. - Check the plastic tip [A] of the float valve needle [B].
-It should be smooth, without any grooves, scratches, or tears. - ★ If the plastic tip is damaged [C], replace the needle. - Push the rod [D] into the valve needle with your finger, and then release it [E]. - ★ If the rod does not spring out, replace the float valve needle.
+- Clean the carburetor (see Carburetor Cleaning). - Check that all O-rings and diaphragms of the carburetor are in good condition. - ★ If the O-ring or the diaphragm is not in good condition, replace it. - Check the plastic tip [A] of the float valve needle [B].
+It should be smooth, without any grooves, scratches, or tears. - \star If the plastic tip is damaged [C], replace the needle. - Push the rod [D] into the valve needle with your finger, and then release it [E]. - ★ If the rod does not spring out, replace the float valve needle. - Check the tapered portion [A] of the pilot screw [B] for wear or damage. - ★Replace the pilot screw if it is worn or damaged on the tapered portion, or it will prevent the engine from idling smoothly.

-- ★Replace the pilot screw if it is worn or damaged on the tapered portion, or it will prevent the engine from idling smoothly. - B A S008014451 0 - Check that the vacuum piston [A] operates smoothly in the carburetor body. - ★ If the vacuum piston does not operate smoothly, or if loosened in the carburetor body, replace the piston or the carburetor.
+- Check that the vacuum piston [A] operates smoothly in the carburetor body. - ★ If the vacuum piston does not operate smoothly, or if loosened in the carburetor body, replace the piston or the carburetor.